roopekaaronen/starter-academic/content/post/media/index.md

 ---
 title: List of popular scientific articles and media appearances.
-subtitle: I write pop science in English and Finnish.
+subtitle: I write popular science in English and Finnish.

 reading_time: false

 # Summary for listings and search engines
-summary: "I write pop science in English and Finnish."
+summary: "Popular science in English and Finnish."

 # Link this post with a project
 projects: []